Moderate candidate scores an emphatic win over a populist in Portugal's presidential runoff

 Although he founded his party less than seven years ago, its surge in public support made it the second-largest party in Portugal’s parliament in the May 18 general election.

-In March, the winner will replace center-right President Marcelo Rebelo de Sousa, who has served the constitutional limit of two five-year terms.
+Seguro will next month replace center-right President Marcelo Rebelo de Sousa, who has served the constitutional limit of two five-year terms.